SPARKED is sponsored in part by the Phylis M. Esposito Charitable Fund, and the Maida Chicone Charitable Fund.

 While the majority of time is spent conducting mentored research, the program offers a range of activities and lectures to enhance your scientific knowledge and help you navigate first steps toward a career in the biomedical field.

-The internship will start with four weekly virtual pre-program preparation meetings, with introductions to The Tisch Cancer Institute, the Institute of Regenerative Medicine, SPARKED program introduction (expectations, values, attitudes, goals), best laboratory practices, discussion about Mentor-Mentee relationship, and the fundamentals of cancer and developmental biology.
+The internship will start with four weekly virtual pre-program preparation meetings, with introductions to The Tisch Cancer Institute, SPARKED program introduction (expectations, values, attitudes, goals), best laboratory practices, discussion about Mentor-Mentee relationship, and the fundamentals of cancer and developmental biology.

-During the six-week full-time summer internship and into the school year, students participate in active science projects in one of The Tisch Cancer Institute or Institute for Regenerative Medicine laboratories, while also learning best practices in biomedical laboratory techniques.
-Students will work on developing their technical skills, learn to think critically, learn to read scientific literature, and experience working with a mentor and as a team member.
+During the six-week full-time summer internship and into the school year, students participate in active experimental biology science projects in one of The Tisch Cancer Institute laboratories, while also learning best practices in biomedical laboratory research.
+Students will work on developing their technical skills performing experiments, learn to think critically, learn to read scientific literature, and experience working with a mentor and as a team member.

-Students engage in scientific enrichment sessions as a group, visit The Tisch Cancer Institute shared resources (e.g. microscopy) and hear lectures from both clinicians treating cancer patients and leading scientists in cancer and regenerative medicine.
+Students engage in scientific enrichment sessions as a group, visit The Tisch Cancer Institute shared resources (e.g. microscopy) and hear lectures from both clinicians treating cancer patients and leading scientists in cancer biology.
 Group meetings occur weekly and in person during the summer, and monthly on Zoom during the school year.

 The program offers students the opportunity to discuss career planning and college applications including hands-on workshops focused on writing a resume and personal statement and conducting a successful admission interview.
 In addition, students further engage in group discussions on well-being and scientific research and medical care as it relates to our community.